Meet the team

 Ebrahim Piperdy, Treasurer, has worked in social housing for the past 17 years and admires how the Forum is community-focused.
 A qualified financial and forensic accountant who recently started carrying out charity examinations.
 Ebrahim seeks to help the Forum in his capacity as treasurer.

-Andrea Burris works in product development and research and brings NED experience.
+Andrea Burris works in product development and research, bringing NED experience.
 Over the years, she has used her expertise to work on various non-profit initiatives to improve the experiences of marginalised groups.

 As someone who lives locally in Harlesden, Andrea is keen to support the local community in developing and ultimately thriving.